bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 The PositionHlCommander uses the high level commander in the Crazyflie and is based on a global coordinate system and absolute positions.
-It is intended to be used with a positioning system such as LPS, the lighthouse or a mocap system.
+It is intended to be used with a positioning system such as Loco, the lighthouse or a mocap system.

 ``` python
     with SyncCrazyflie(URI) as scf: